What Can YOU Learn From Movies?

 This transition that happens in the movie—where initially the audience goes along with the freewheeling, carefree, fun 1960s/1970s counterculture represented therein and then is shown the underling horror—is brilliant.
 One has to imagine that this is how taking drugs typically starts and ends.
 At first, it’s just cool, joyous and freeing—until it isn’t anymore.
 Fear and Loathing in Las Vegas graphically shows the perverse dehumanizing journey when drugs take hold, ending with a beautiful poetic admonition that essentially tells viewers to “just say ‘NO’ to drugs” because you can’t find happiness, or understanding, or enlightenment through drugs—oh and no one “is tending the light at the end of the tunnel,” so you have to take personal responsibility for yourself.
 And that, dear reader, turns out to be one of the most important life-preserving life lessons you’ll ever find in any movie.

-If you need help for drug addiction please visit: Alcoholics Anonymous, American Addiction Centers, Hazelden Betty Ford Foundation, Lily’s Place, Self-Management And Recovery Training, or call the Substance Abuse and Mental Health Services Administration helpline: 1-800-662-HELP (4357).
+If you need help for drug addiction please visit: Alcoholics Anonymous, Alcohol Detox Resource, American Addiction Centers, Hazelden Betty Ford Foundation, Lily’s Place, Self-Management And Recovery Training, or call the Substance Abuse and Mental Health Services Administration helpline: 1-800-662-HELP (4357).

 Life Lesson: Being good enough is not enough if you want to be great.

 Whiplash (2014) is a suspenseful thriller that has an unusual and unexpected message about accepting pain and discomfort in order to excel in a field.
 Many sports movies that focus on physical skill show this type of endurance and grit, but Whiplash goes a bit further than that.
 It humanizes an abusive teacher, Terence Fletcher (J.K.
 Simmons), and justifies his brutal actions toward a young student.